weiest/TwitchToSpeech/README.md

 ## How to Use?
 ### Install
+First thing first, you need Python and you might want to learn how to use virtual enviorments.
+(Google it)

 This requires pyttsx3 and pygame (and their Prerequisite), more information can be found in `requirements.txt`
 ```
 pip install -r requirements.txt